kensho-technologies/graphql-compiler/README.md

     }
 }
 ```
-This returns one row for every `Animal` whose list of aliases contains the value supplied
+This returns one row for every `Animal` vertex whose list of aliases contains the value supplied
 for the `$wanted` parameter.
 Each row contains the matching `Animal`'s name
 in a column named `animal_name`.